c3s-magic/c3s-magic-wps/docs/source/installation.rst

 Install from GitHub
 -------------------

+*Note: These installation instructions assume you have* `Anaconda <https://docs.anaconda.com/anaconda/install/>`_ *installed.*

-Check out code from the c3s magic wps GitHub repo and start the installation:
+Check out code from the c3s magic wps GitHub repo and create a conda environment:

 .. code-block:: sh